-The texture of this crust is light yet substantial, kind of like the bottom of a perfectly cooked frittata.
+The texture of this zucchini squash crust is light yet substantial, kind of like the bottom of a perfectly cooked frittata.
 It holds together well and can support a few good toppings, but you'll miss out on its distinct flavor if you pile on too much.
-Try it with garlicky roasted tomatoes and crumbled fresh chèvre (as pictured) or olive tapenade and feta cheese.
+Try it with cooked-down tomato sauce (which won't add extra water), shredded low-moisture mozzarella, and sliced pepperoni.
+Or, top it with olive tapenade and feta cheese.

 Equipment